 What are some other ways you can take action to reduce stress in general?

 I would suggest one way is through meditation.
 People often tell me they don’t have time to meditate, but actually meditation should happen when you are your busiest.
 When you don’t have time, that is the time to meditate the longest.
-You can read more about meditation and get a free meditation log here.
+You can read more about meditation here.

 A second suggestion is journaling or just call it writing if that takes the pressure off.
 I find that people assume journaling means you do it every day, when in fact, that doesn’t have to be the case.
 Simply writing can help you organize your thoughts, regulate your emotions, and give meaning to that stressful experience.
 We tend to associate writing with an intellectual experience, so writing how we might be feeling during a time of high emotion and stress, can help you to rationalize the experience and respond in a calmer and more reserved way.